 Just under a third of all of the money collected from the ticket sales of Thunderball and Camelot Group’s other lotteries goes to an organization known as the Good Causes Fund.
 This organization supports a wide range of programs around the country, including education, health, charities, sports, arts, and the environment.
 In 2018 alone, they supported more than 220 homeless projects that gave many people temporary homes and some direction and meaning in their lives.

 How to Play UK Thunderball

 The mechanics of UK Thunderball are fairly similar to those of other big double-matrix games such as US Powerball and Mega Millions.
-Players choose 5 primary numbers from a range of 1 to 39 and 1 secondary number from a range of 1 to 14.
-If all 6 of your numbers match those that are picked from the two drums used during the draw, you win the Thunderball jackpot prize.
+Players choose five primary numbers from a range of 1 to 39 and one secondary number from a range of 1 to 14.
+If all six of your numbers match those that are picked from the two drums used during the draw, you win the Thunderball jackpot prize.
 If you prefer to not choose your own numbers, you can opt for the Lucky Dip option, which will randomly choose the numbers for you.